Updated: October 31, 2025

 Immovable Property Tax (IMI)

-Real estate owners who have purchased property in Portugal valued at more than €600 000 will be subject to Portuguese wealth tax (AIMI).
-Wealth tax can be calculated as follows:
+Real estate owners who have purchased property in Portugal valued at more than €600 000 will be subject to AIMI.
+AIMI can be calculated as follows:

 Tips for a smooth property buying experience in Lisbon

-To ensure a seamless property buying experience in Lisbon, you must partner with reputable professionals like a real estate or buyer’s agent like Goldcrest, who can guide you through the intricate financial and legal facets of real estate transactions.
+To ensure a seamless property buying experience, you should partner with reputable professionals like a real estate agent in Lisbon or a buyer’s agent like Goldcrest.
+Instead of focusing on the seller, a buyer’s agent can personalize the entire experience for the buyer.
+They can guide you through the financial transactions and negotiate prices.

-Before investing, evaluate potential returns against macroeconomic factors like inflation rates.
-Thorough research, collaboration with seasoned real estate experts, and diligent due diligence are paramount.
-Here are five essential tips:
+- Before investing, evaluate potential returns against macroeconomic factors like inflation rates.

-• Conduct thorough due diligence to verify property legality and seller credibility
+- Conduct thorough due dilligence to verify property legality and seller credibility.

-• Prioritize legal considerations with the assistance of a knowledgeable real estate lawyer
+- Prioritize legal considerations with the assistance of a real estate lawyer in Lisbon.

 Goldcrest: How We Can Help You

-Frequently Asked Questions About Investing in Lisbon's Luxury Real Estate Market
+Frequently Asked Questions about Luxury Real Estate Lisbon

-There are lots of neighborhoods that offer luxury properties for sale in the city center of Lisbon and the Greater Lisbon Area.
-These neighborhoods include Alcântara, Avenidas Novas, Belém, the towns of Cascais and Estoril, Estrela, Campo de Ourique, Parque das Nações, Santo António and the famous Santa Maria Maior.
+There are many neighborhoods in Lisbon and the Greater Lisbon Area that offer luxury properties for sale.
+These neighborhoods include Alcântara, Avenidas Novas, Belém, the towns of Cascais and Estoril and Estrela.
+Other honorable mentions are Campo de Ourique, Parque das Nações, Santo António, and the famous Santa Maria Maior.

 Luxury properties in Lisbon, Portugal, offer incredible amenities.
-Remember that these amenities depend on the type of properties you are after.
-A modern luxury apartment in the city center can offer a terrace with stunning views, easy access to the surrounding city, and private parking.
-In contrast, luxury houses for sale in Lisbon will provide more bedrooms and bathrooms, a private garden, and could even include a heated swimming pool.
+For example, a modern luxury apartment in the city center can offer a terrace with stunning views, easy access to the surrounding city, and private parking.
+Luxury houses for sale in Lisbon will provide more bedrooms and bathrooms, a private garden, and could even include a heated swimming pool.

 Foreign buyers must acquire a Número de Identificação Fiscal (NIF) from the local tax office.
 It is a Portuguese tax identification number you will need to make any significant financial transactions in the country, including opening a Portuguese bank account.